Skip to main content

 Reviews

-"By uncovering the much-neglected role of Asianism in modern India and providing new perspectives of well-known Indian freedom fighters such as Aurobindo Ghose, Ghandi, and Subash Chandra Bose, Mithi Mukherjee’s book opens exciting new vistas in transnational Asian studies."—Viren Murthy, author of Pan-Asianism and the Legacy of the Chinese Revolution
+"By uncovering the much-neglected role of Asianism in modern India and providing new perspectives of well-known Indian freedom fighters such as Aurobindo Ghose, Mahatma Gandhi, and Subash Chandra Bose, Mithi Mukherjee’s book opens exciting new vistas in transnational Asian studies."—Viren Murthy, author of Pan-Asianism and the Legacy of the Chinese Revolution